-REQUIREMENTS - The organization shall: a. describe the processes for the highest governance body to ensure that conflicts of interest are prevented and mitigated; report whether conflicts of interest are disclosed to stakeholders, including, at minimum, conflicts of interest relating to: i. cross-board membership; ii. cross-shareholding with suppliers and other stakeholders; iii. existence of controlling shareholders; iv. related parties, their relationships, transactions, and outstanding balances.
-GUIDANCE See reference [20] in the Bibliography.
-Guidance to 2-15-b-iii The organization should use the definition of controlling shareholder applied in the organization's consolidated financial statements or equivalent documents.
+- a. describe the processes for the highest governance body to ensure that conflicts of interest are prevented and mitigated; - b. report whether conflicts of interest are disclosed to stakeholders, including, at a minimum, conflicts of interest relating to: - i. cross-board membership; - ii. cross-shareholding with suppliers and other stakeholders; - iii. existence of controlling shareholders; - iv. related parties, their relationships, transactions, and outstanding balances.

+See reference [20] in the Bibliography.

+The organization should use the definition of controlling shareholder applied in the organization's consolidated financial statements or equivalent documents.